Domestic policy of the second Trump administration: Environment

+stopped tracking major sources of greenhouse gases that cause global warming and climate change;

+expedited approvals for fossil fuel projects;

+expanded logging permits in national forests;

+dismissed scientists working on the Congressionally mandated National Climate Assessment;

+purged the phrases "climate crisis" and "climate science" from government websites; and transferred some responsibility for disaster management to the states despite there having been 27 billion-dollar disasters in 2024 (versus 3 such disasters in 1980).

+During the 2025 shutdown, the administration retained federal employees that "issue permits for oil, gas and mining operations are on the job, along with those working to repeal pollution limits."

 Economy

 President Trump delivered most of his economic and security campaign promises on July 4, 2025, by enacting the One Big Beautiful Bill Act.

 Trump inherited a resilient economy from the Biden administration, with increasing economic growth, low unemployment, and declining inflation.
 (Note: Attributed to multiple sources:) When Trump assumed office in January 2025, the seasonally adjusted unemployment rate was 4%, and the inflation rate, measured by the Personal Consumption Expenditure price index, was projected to range between 2.2% and 2.4% for 2025.
 The New York Times and Economic Policy Institute described the economy as "in better shape than that bequeathed to any newly elected president since George W. Bush came into office in 2001".
 However, polls found that many Americans still felt the impacts of the 2021–2023 inflation surge, which partly contributed to Trump's reelection.

 In a March 2025 media interview, Trump was asked if he expected a recession to occur in 2025, to which he answered: "I hate to predict things like that.
 There is a period of transition, because what we're doing is very big."
 By that month, the Trump administration shut down the Federal Economic Statistics Advisory Committee and the Bureau of Economic Analysis Advisory Committee, both of which calculated economic data and had operated for over 20 years.
 On March 13, 2025, the S&P 500 index entered into a correction, dropping 10% from its peak on February 19, 2025.
 The drop came amidst what the Associated Press called "historic" jumps in public anxiety caused by Trump's tariff threats, with large drops in consumer sentiment and increased expectations of higher inflation rates among consumers and Wall Street economists.

 Markets dropped substantially in early April 2025 following Trump's imposition of tariffs on nearly all countries, prompting retaliation from trade partners that triggered a stock market crash.
 The crash triggered what The Associated Press described as a "freak" sell-off in the bond market.
 The sell-off was attributed to a loss of confidence among investors in the United States as a safe, stable place to store money.
 In May 2025, Trump said of the American economy: "I think the good parts are the Trump economy and the bad parts are the Biden economy".